Ex-NFL star Aaron Hernandez hangs himself in his prison cell - News 12 Now

 Guards found Hernandez just after 3 a.m., Correction Department spokesman Christopher Fallon said.
 The onetime tight end was taken to a hospital and pronounced dead about an hour later.

 Hernandez had been housed in a single cell in a general population unit at the maximum-security state prison in Shirley.
-He tied one end of a bedsheet to a window and tried to jam the cell door to prevent guards from opening it, Fallon said.
+He tried to jam the cell door to prevent guards from opening it and hanged himself with a bedsheet tied to a window, Fallon said.

-A star at the University of Florida who dropped to the fourth round of the NFL draft because of misbehavior in college, Hernandez was a productive tight end for the Patriots for three seasons.
+Despite helping the University of Florida win the 2008 NCAA championship, Hernandez dropped to the fourth round of the NFL draft because of misbehavior in college.

-But when the Patriots returned to the playoffs the next season, Hernandez was unable to even watch on television while he was in prison awaiting trial in one shooting and already a suspect in another.
+Two years later, Hernandez was unable to even watch his former team play on television while he was in prison awaiting trial in one shooting and already a suspect in another.

 The team released him in June 2013, shortly after he was arrested in the killing of Odin Lloyd, a semi-professional football player who was dating the sister of Hernandez’s fiancee.
 He was convicted and sentenced to life without the possibility of parole.

-Last Friday, Hernandez was acquitted in the deadly 2012 drive-by shootings of Daniel de Abreu and Safiro Furtado in Boston.
-Prosecutors said he gunned them down after one of the men accidentally spilled a drink on him in a Boston nightclub.
+Last Friday, Hernandez was acquitted in the deadly 2012 drive-by shootings of two men in Boston.
+Prosecutors said he gunned them down after one of them accidentally spilled a drink on him in a Boston nightclub.

-Earlier in the week, cameras spied Hernandez blowing kisses to the young daughter he fathered with fiancée Shayanna Jenkins.
+As the jury was deliberating last week, cameras spied Hernandez blowing kisses to the young daughter he fathered with fiancée Shayanna Jenkins.

 His death was “a shocking and sad end to a very tragic series of events that has negatively impacted a number of families,” said Bristol County District Attorney Thomas Quinn, who prosecuted Hernandez in the Lloyd case.